 Some types of lights produce more heat than others.
 For example, CMH lights produce more heat than LED lights.
 Therefore, cooling costs are typically lower with LED lights.
 Remember to factor the energy used for cooling into your light efficiency calculations.

 Since cooling costs can add up, it’s smart to explore other heat-reduction options.
 Automated controls can dim lights when temperatures get too hot, saving on cooling costs.
 Ventilation helps remove heat and keep the light at an optimum temperature for bulb efficiency.
-For example, the Alpha Optics 98 reflector contains ventilation holes that allow heat to escape.
+For example, the Ultra Optics 98 reflector contains ventilation holes that allow heat to escape.
 In addition, this reflector has a socket that growers can use to extract hot air.